This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Quick & Easy: Made with simple pantry staples, these pancakes come together in under 15 minutes.
+- Quick & Easy: Made with pantry staples and ready in under 15 minutes.

-- Versatile & Customizable: Enjoy these pancakes as they are or add your favorite toppings.
-You can also mix in flavors like cinnamon, vanilla, or lemon zest for extra flavor.
+- Versatile: Enjoy as is or add mix-ins like cinnamon, vanilla, or lemon zest for extra flavor.

-I’ve been making pancakes for years, and this pancake recipe for one is a scaled-down version of the recipe I used to make for my family.
-It gives me just the right amount—no leftovers, no waste—and it’s quick and easy to make whenever I want a homemade stack.
+I’ve been making pancakes for years, and this single serving pancake recipe is a scaled-down version of the one I used to make for my family.
+These pancakes are light, fluffy and the perfect way to start the day – just the right amount for me!

 Ingredients